Germs, Germs, Germs!

 - For children ages 3-6 years: use a pea-sized amount of toothpaste

 A medical doctor or dentist may prescribe fluoride supplements for your child.

 Fluoride supplements come as tablets, drops or vitamins and need to be taken once per day.
 They help the body fight tooth decay from both inside and outside of the tooth.

 Fluoride supplements are only for children whose water supply lacks fluoride.

 YOUR CHILD MAY NEED SUPPLEMENTS IF:

 - You have well water (that has been tested and does not have enough fluoride in it naturally)

 - Your community does not fluoridate the water supply

 Ask your child’s medical doctor or dentist about fluoride supplements if you think your child may need them.

 If your home has a well, you can have the water tested to find out if your child is getting enough fluoride to help prevent cavities.
 Click here to find out how to test your well water: Connecticut, Maine, Massachusetts, Rhode Island.
-Where does this go?
-We should make sure the link is helpful.

 At your next visit, be sure to ask your child’s medical doctor or dentist about fluoride.